Battle of Fredericksburg: South of the city, December 13

 December 13 began cold and overcast.
 A dense fog blanketed the ground and made it impossible for the armies to see each other.
 Franklin ordered his I Corps commander, Maj.
 Gen. John F. Reynolds, to select a division for the attack.
 Reynolds chose his smallest division, about 4,500 men commanded by Maj.
 Gen. George G. Meade, and assigned Brig.
 Gen. John Gibbon's division to support Meade's attack.
 His reserve division, under Maj.
 Gen. Abner Doubleday, was to face south and protect the left flank between the Richmond Road and the river.
 Meade's division began moving out at 8:30 a.m., with Gibbon following behind.
 At around 10:30 a.m., the fog started lifting.
 They moved parallel to the river initially, turning right to face the Richmond Road, where they began to be struck by enfilading fire from the Virginia Horse Artillery under Major John Pelham.
 Pelham started with two cannons—a 12-pounder Napoleon smoothbore and a rifled Blakely—but continued with only one after the latter was disabled by counter-battery fire.
-"Jeb" Stuart sent word to Pelham that he should feel free to withdraw from his dangerous position at any time, to which Pelham responded, "Tell the General I can hold my ground."
+J.E.B.
+Stuart sent word to Pelham that he should feel free to withdraw from his dangerous position at any time, to which Pelham responded, "Tell the General I can hold my ground."
 The Iron Brigade (formerly Gibbon's command, but now led by Brig.
 Gen. Solomon Meredith) was sent out to deal with the Confederate horse artillery.
 This action was mainly conducted by the 24th Michigan Infantry, a newly enlisted regiment that had joined the brigade in October.
 After about an hour, Pelham's ammunition began to run low and he withdrew.
 General Lee observed the action and commented about Pelham, age 24, "It is glorious to see such courage in one so young."
 The most prominent victim of Pelham's fire was Brig.
 Gen. George D. Bayard, a cavalry general mortally wounded by a shell while standing in reserve near Franklin's headquarters.
 Jackson's main artillery batteries had remained silent in the fog during this exchange, but the Union troops soon began to receive direct fire from Prospect Hill, principally five batteries directed by Lt.
 Col. Reuben Lindsay Walker, and Meade's attack was stalled about 600 yards from his initial objective for almost two hours by these combined artillery attacks.